iWorld-Afric/Gpts-Scraper/README.md

 ## Contributing
 We encourage contributions!
 Please read our contributing guidelines (CONTRIBUTING.md) for more details on how to contribute to the project.

-## License
-[Specify the License Here]

 ---

-Please replace `[repository-url]` and `[script-name]` with the actual repository URL and script names.
-Add the appropriate license information in the License section.